Finn-Land/IoTCourseMP/Judit/additionalThings/README.md

 ## Helping us
 - Finn:
     - Thanks for the patience and thank you for pairing up with me.
+    - Thanks for taking the time to explain the concepts to me.

 ## Helping others